Kaitlin Sandeno

-Kaitlin Shea Sandeno (born March 13, 1983) is an American former competition swimmer who is an Olympic gold medalist, world champion and former world record-holder.
+Kaitlin Sandeno-Hogan (born March 13, 1983) is an American former competition swimmer who is an Olympic gold medalist, world champion and former world record-holder.
 Sandeno was a member of the American team that set a new world record in the 4×200-meter freestyle relay at the 2004 Summer Olympics.
-She is the current general manager of DC Trident which is a part of the International Swimming League.
+She was the general manager of DC Trident which is a part of the International Swimming League for 3 seasons.